 Eligibility for adjudication withheld in Florida depends on several factors, including:

-• Prior criminal record: Individuals with minimal or no previous criminal history generally have better chances of receiving withheld adjudication.
+• Prior criminal record: Individuals with minimal or no previous criminal history generally have a better chance of receiving withheld adjudication.

-• Compliance with statutory criteria: Florida Statute §921.0026 provides clear guidelines on qualifying criteria, considering factors such as mitigating circumstances, defendant's remorse, and likelihood of rehabilitation.
+• Compliance with statutory criteria: Florida Statute §921.0026 provides clear guidelines for qualifying, considering factors such as mitigating circumstances, the defendant’s remorse, and the likelihood of rehabilitation.

 Judges have significant discretion in granting withheld adjudication, and the decision can often depend on the effective presentation of mitigating circumstances by experienced legal counsel.